Shutter Island (film)

-Shutter Island is a 2010 American neo-noir psychological thriller film directed by Martin Scorsese and adapted by Laeta Kalogridis, based on the 2003 novel of the same name by Dennis Lehane.
-Leonardo DiCaprio stars as Deputy U.S. Marshal Edward "Teddy" Daniels, who is investigating a psychiatric facility on Shutter Island after one of the patients goes missing.
-Mark Ruffalo plays his partner and fellow deputy marshal, Ben Kingsley plays the facility's lead psychiatrist, Max von Sydow plays a German doctor, and Michelle Williams plays Daniels' wife.
+Shutter Island is a 2010 American neo-noir psychological thriller film directed by Martin Scorsese.
+It was adapted by Laeta Kalogridis from the 2003 novel of the same name by Dennis Lehane, about a Deputy U.S. Marshal who comes to Shutter Island to investigate a psychiatric facility after one of the patients goes missing.
+It stars Leonardo DiCaprio and Mark Ruffalo, with Ben Kingsley, Max von Sydow and Michelle Williams in supporting roles.

-Released on February 19, 2010, Shutter Island received generally positive reviews from critics, was chosen by the National Board of Review as one of the top ten films of 2010, and grossed $299 million worldwide.
-The film is noted for its soundtrack, which prominently used classical music, such as that of Gustav Mahler, Krzysztof Penderecki, György Ligeti, John Cage, Ingram Marshall, and Max Richter.
+The film had its wide release on February 19, 2010, and received generally positive reviews from critics.
+It was chosen by the National Board of Review as one of the top ten films of 2010, and grossed $295 million worldwide.
+The film is also noted for its soundtrack, which prominently used classical music, such as that of Gustav Mahler, Krzysztof Penderecki, György Ligeti, John Cage, Ingram Marshall, and Max Richter.

 Plot

-In 1954, U.S. Marshal Edward "Teddy" Daniels and his new partner Chuck Aule travel to Ashecliffe Hospital for the criminally insane on Shutter Island, Boston Harbor to investigate the disappearance of Rachel Solando, who drowned her three children.
+In 1954, U.S. Marshal Edward "Teddy" Daniels, and his new partner Chuck Aule, travel to Ashecliffe Hospital for the criminally insane on Shutter Island in Boston Harbor, to investigate the disappearance of Rachel Solando, a patient of the hospital who had drowned her three children.

-The staff, led by psychiatrist Dr. John Cawley, appear uncooperative.
-The marshals learn that Solando's doctor Lester Sheehan left the island on vacation immediately after Solando disappeared.
-Teddy experiences migraine headaches, flashbacks of his experiences as a U.S. Army soldier during the liberation of Dachau and also vivid dreams of his wife Dolores, who was killed in a fire set by arsonist Andrew Laeddis.
-Teddy explains to Chuck that he took the case to find Laeddis, believing he is on the island.
-Solando suddenly resurfaces, prompting Teddy to break into a restricted ward where he meets patient George Noyce.
-He claims the doctors are experimenting on patients, some of whom are taken to a lighthouse to be lobotomized, and warns Teddy that everyone is deceiving him.
+The staff, led by psychiatrist Dr. John Cawley and his colleague Dr. Jerimiah Naehring, appear uncooperative.
+The marshals learn that Dr. Lester Sheehan, who was treating Solando, left the island on vacation immediately after Solando disappeared.
+Teddy experiences migraines, flashbacks of his time as a U.S. soldier in the liberation of Dachau, and vivid dreams of his wife Dolores who was killed in a fire in their building set by pyromaniac Andrew Laeddis.
+Teddy tells Chuck that he took this case to find Laeddis who he believes is a patient.
+Solando suddenly resurfaces but believes Teddy is her husband.
+Later, Teddy breaks into the restricted Ward C to find Laeddis, but meets patient George Noyce, who acts as if he knows Teddy.
+Noyce says that the doctors experiment on patients and lobotomize them in the lighthouse.
+He warns Teddy that everyone will deceive him and not to trust his partner, Chuck.

-Teddy regroups with Chuck and they climb the cliffs toward the lighthouse but become separated.
-Seeing Chuck's body on the rocks below, Teddy investigates but finds only a cave where a woman claiming to be the real Solando is hiding.
-She states that she is a former psychiatrist who discovered experiments to develop mind control but was forcibly committed.
-She says that Cawley and his assistant Dr. Naehring will use Teddy's war trauma to feign a psychotic break, allowing them to have him committed.
-Teddy returns to the hospital and is greeted by Cawley.
-When Teddy asks about Chuck's whereabouts, Cawley firmly insists that Teddy does not have a partner, that he arrived on the island alone.
+Teddy and Chuck climb the cliffs toward the lighthouse but are separated.
+Believing he saw Chuck's body on the rocks below, Teddy climbs down but finds only a cave where a woman claiming to be the real Rachel Solando is hiding.
+She reveals that she is a former psychiatrist who discovered clandestine experiments on mind control at the facility, and was forcibly committed to silence her.
+She warns that Cawley and Naehring will use his war trauma to feign a psychotic break, allowing them to have him also committed.
+Teddy returns to the hospital and when he asks about Chuck, Cawley insists that Teddy arrived to Shutter Island alone.